pilarnavarro/resume/README.md

 Check [resume.pdf](resume.pdf) for a compiled version.

-This resume is heavily based on (and old version of) the [https://github.com/zachscrivena/simple-resume-cv](SIMPLE-RESUME-CV) by zachscrivena, which is unlicensed.
+This resume is heavily based on (an old version of) the [https://github.com/zachscrivena/simple-resume-cv](SIMPLE-RESUME-CV) by zachscrivena, which is unlicensed.

 # What makes an awesome resume, in my humble opinoin?
   - **Tailored to the intended audience and concrete position**.
 The same resume does not fit several positions